Jvaldez98/Codepath-prework-iOS-101/README.md

 ## Notes

 Describe any challenges encountered while building the app.
 A couple of challenges came while learning how to create the app, some examples included where I had to figure out why my button was not functioning properly when the function Changecolor was not responding under the IBA action.
-This was due to not connecting the button properly to the viewcontroller file, instead of chossing action i had choosen another option giving me a var connection.
+This was due to not connecting the button properly to the viewcontroller file, instead of choosing action i had choosen another option giving me a var connection.

 ## License